 |Address||Bukowa 1, 40-108 Katowice|

 The stadium on Bukowa St. lies in Chorzów, but is administrated by Katowice local authorities.
 It was first opened in 1955, back then without grandstands.
 First landfill terraces began to rise the following year, initially keeping intact with the traditional athletic layout.
-To this day two stands from that period exist: the western Blaszok (renowned for vociferous support) and the southern curve, long out of operation.
+To this day two stands from that period exist: the western Blaszok (renowned for vociferous support, although its roof was added later) and the southern curve, long out of operation.

 A breakthrough was to come in early 1980s, when construction of a new eastern grandstand began.
 At the time of opening (1984) it was one of the biggest and most modern single stands in Poland, accommodating club offices and all of the sporting infrastructure on three floors.
 Unfortunately the makeover ended with one more stand instead of all four.
 The north end was also entirely concrete, but uncovered.
 Over time it became the away section, though on some occasions home fans were also allowed inside.